YuriyDubinin/memory-cache/README.md

-# Memory Cache Package
+# Cache Package

 ## Overview

 The `cache` package is a simple and efficient Go library that provides basic operations for managing an in-memory cache.
 It allows you to store, retrieve, and delete key-value pairs with ease.
-This package can be useful for scenarios where quick data retrieval is required.
+This package is useful in scenarios where quick data retrieval is required.

 ## Features

 - **Custom Types:**
-  - `Key`: A type representing the key in the cache (string).
+  - `Key`: A type representing the key in the cache (`string`).
   - `Value`: An interface representing the value, allowing any data type.

 - **Cache Structure:**